eza-community/eza/README.md

 </details>

-See the `man` pages for more.
+See the `man` pages for further documentation of usage.
 They are available
 - online [in the repo](https://github.com/eza-community/eza/tree/main/man)
 - in your terminal via `man eza`, as of version [`[0.18.13] - 2024-04-25`](https://github.com/eza-community/eza/blob/main/CHANGELOG.md#01813---2024-04-25)